Research Infrastructures

 GeoLab: Underground Research Lab for Geothermal Energy (KIT, GFZ, UFZ)

-GeoLaB (Geothermal Laboratory in Crystalline Bedrock) is the Helmholtz Association's research platform for deep geothermal reservoirs.
-By collecting in-situ data in a reservoir analogue, GeoLaB aims to create a solid foundation for the development of technologies for the safe and sustainable use of the largest geothermal resources in Germany and worldwide.
+GeoLaB (Geothermal Laboratory in the Crystalline Basement) is the Helmholtz Association's research platform for deep geothermal reservoirs across research fields.
+By acquiring in situ data in a reservoir analogue, GeoLaB aims to provide a solid basis for the development of technologies for the economic, safe and sustainable use of the largest geothermal resources in Germany and worldwide.
+It bridges the gap between lab experiments and demonstration projects such as FORGE (funded by the U.S. DOE), and positions Germany as a key player in deep geothermal research.

 Helmholtz-Innovation-lab HYSPRINT

-The Helmholtz Innovation Laboratory HySPRINT is a unique research and development infrastructure at HZB that focuses on the production, testing, and improvement of highly efficient, stable, and scalable perovskite-based solar cells and modules in collaboration with industry partners.
+The Helmholtz Innovation Lab HySPRINT is a one-of-its-kind R&D infrastructure at HZB with the dedicated focus to produce, test and improve highly efficient, stable and scalable perovskite based solar cells and modules jointly with industrial partners.

 Membrane Centre (FZJ)

-Membrane systems are crucial for the development of new energy-efficient technologies in the context of the energy transition.
-They form the basis for novel fuel cells, catalytic membrane reactors, and batteries.
-The Membrane Center at Forschungszentrum Jülich, with a usable area of around 1,550 m², covers the production of inorganic membranes, for example using tape casting, physical vapor deposition, and dip coating technologies, including a clean room infrastructure for coating in a dust-free environment.
-Operando characterization of materials and components is performed.
+Membrane systems are of crucial importance for the development of new energy-efficient technologies in the context of the energy transition.
+They form the basis of novel fuel cells, catalytic membrane reactors and batteries.
+The Membrane Center at Forschungszentrum Julich with a usable area of around 1,550 m2 covers the manufacturing of inorganic membranes by applying, for example, tape casting, physical vapor deposition and dip coating technologies, including clean-room infrastructure for coating in a dust-free environment.
+Operando characterization of materials and components is carried out.

-The DLR solar tower test facility in Jülich offers a unique infrastructure for testing components for concentrated solar energy in an MW system environment.
-With Synlight, the DLR also operates the world's largest research facility for generating artificial sunlight.
+DLR's solar tower test infrastructure in Jülich provides a unique infrastructure for testing concentrating solar power components in a MW-scale system environment, and with Synlight, DLR moreover operates the world's largest research facility for the generation of artificial sunlight.

-The WiValdi Wind Energy Research Park in Krummendeich is a large-scale research facility with a globally unique sensor system that enables scientific investigations under real environmental conditions with unprecedented detail.
+The WiValdi wind energy research farm in Krummendeich is a large-scale research facility with a globally unique sensor set, thus enabling full-scale scientific research with an unprecedented level of detail under real environmental conditions.

 ASDEX Upgrade (IPP)

-ASDEX Upgrade is a medium-sized tokamak and one of the world's most important devices for preparing for the operation of ITER and DEMO.
+ASDEX Upgrade is a medium-sized tokamak, and one of the key devices world-wide for the preparation of ITER operation and fusion power plant development.

 Wendelstein 7-X (IPP)